Services

 Patrol

-The Patrol Division also includes the Special Problems Detail (SPD) which encompasses the Special Weapons and Tactics (SWAT) Team, Hostage Negotiation Team (HNT), and Robotics Team.
+The Patrol Division also includes the Special Problems Detail (SPD), which encompasses the Special Weapons and Tactics (SWAT) Team, the Hostage Negotiation Team (HNT), and the Robotics Team.

 Service Area